May 15, 2025

 Posted August 10, 2015 by admin

-Focusing on more than 500 patients, this study investigated whether blood test results could indicate the severity of individuals’ brain injuries by measuring the levels of a few proteins that researchers suspected would serve as good indicators of brain damage.
+Focusing on more than 500 patients, this study investigate whether blood test results could indicate the severity of individuals’ brain injuries by measuring the levels of a few proteins that researchers suspect would serve as good indicators of brain damage.

 Traditionally, when people seek emergency medical care for brain injuries, they are given CT scans, which can show if a brain is bleeding.
 However, these scans have not been effective at pinpointing brain damage that exists independent of bleeding.

-So, researchers overseeing this study took a closer look at how the levels of a protein known as BDNF (brain-derived neurotrophic factor) were altered in people with brain damage (when compared to those without brain damage).
-What they found was that:
+So, researchers overseeing this study took a closer look at how the levels of a protein known as BDNF (brain-derive neurotrophic factor) were alter in people with brain damage (when compare to those without brain damage).

-The correlations between BDNF levels and the severity of patients’ brain injuries could be remarkable when it comes to getting brain injured patients treatments as soon as possible, researchers have noted.
+The correlations between BDNF levels and the severity of patients’ brain injuries could be remarkable when it comes to getting brain injure patients treatments as soon as possible, researchers have note.

-Commenting on these findings, Lead Researcher Dr. Frederick Korley explained that:
+Commenting on these findings, Lead Researcher Dr. Frederick Korley explain that:

-Compared to other proteins that have been measured in traumatic brain injury, BDNF does a much better job of predicting outcomes…The advantage of being able to predict prognosis early on is that you can advise patients on what to do, recommend whether they need to take time off work or school, and decide whether they need to follow up with a rehab doctor or neurologist.
+Compare to other proteins that have been measure in traumatic brain injury, BDNF does a much better job of predicting outcomes…The advantage of being able to predict prognosis early on is that you can advise patients on what to do, recommend whether they need to take time off work or school, and decide whether they need to follow up with a rehab doctor or neurologist.

 What do you think about the findings of this study?
 Share your thoughts and opinions with us on Facebook & Google+.

-Have you or a loved one been suffered a brain injury – or any type of injury – due to another party’s negligence?
-If so, an experienced and trusted Mount Vernon personal injury attorney at the Law Firm of Hassakis & Hassakis, P.C. is ready to stand up for your rights.
+Have you or a love one been suffer a brain injury – or any type of injury – due to another party’s negligence?
+If so, an experience and trust Mount Vernon personal injury attorney at the Law Firm of Hassakis & Hassakis, P.C. is ready to stand up for your rights.

 To learn more about your best legal options and how we can help you, contact us by calling (888) 896-9381 or by emailing us using the form at the upper right-hand side of the page.
 We can provide you with a free, thorough assessment of your case, along with professional advice regarding the best manner in which to move forward.